UBC-FRESH/nemora/docs/howto/synthesis.md

 parameters, edit fractions) and, by default, the raw coordinate arrays.
 Add `--metadata-only` when you only need the knobs (e.g., docs/tests that re-run the generator on demand).
 Each export also captures the CJFR-style metrics (`n`, polygon-area `CV`, `μ_d`, `σ_d`) so downstream planning docs can quote the same statistics without recomputing the Voronoi diagram.
+When a convex GeoJSON mask is available, add `--mask-geojson path/to/polygon.geojson` (plus optional `--mask-name`) to clip the Voronoi polygons/metrics to physiographic boundaries.

 ## Expected input shape